Graylog

-Graylog, Inc is a log management software company based in Houston, Texas.
+Graylog, Inc is a log management and security analytics software company based in Houston, Texas.
 Their main product is a log management software which is also called Graylog (styled as graylog).

 History

 Graylog, formerly Torch, was founded in 2009 by Lennart Koopmann and began as an open-source project in Hamburg, Germany.
 The headquarters are in Houston, Texas.

-In October 2014, Mercury made its initial investment in Graylog. e.ventures and Mercury Asset Management are later investors.
+In October 2014, Mercury made its initial investment in Graylog. e.ventures and Mercury Asset Management became later investors.
 The other investors were Crosslink Capital, Draper Associates and High-Tech Gründerfonds.

 Graylog released its first commercial offering in 2016 making its enterprise product available.
-As of 2018, Graylog has grown to over 35,000 installations worldwide.
+As of 2018, Graylog had grown to over 50,000 installations worldwide.

-Graylog regularly participates in conferences such as DEF CON, DerbyCon, Black Hat USA, NolaCon, and Security BSides.
+Graylog has offices in Houston TX (HQ), Boulder CO, London UK and Hamburg Germany.

-Graylog log management software
+Graylog log management and security analytics software

-The Graylog software centrally captures, stores, and enables real-time search and log analysis against terabytes of machine data from any component in the IT infrastructure and applications.
-The software uses a three-tier architecture and scalable storage based on Elasticsearch and MongoDB.
+Graylog is a source-available, open-core Security Information and Event Management [SIEM] and log management platform, licensed under the Server Side Public License.
+It collects, indexes, and analyzes structured and unstructured machine data in real time.

+The platform’s architecture includes a core server component, with Graylog Data Node or OpenSearch handling log storage and indexing, and MongoDB managing metadata and configuration.